dhoneck/team-profile-generator/README.md

 If you would like to contribute to the project, please contact me with one of the methods listed in the 'Questions' section.

 ## Tests
-Tests are located in the 'tests' folder.
+Tests are located in the `__tests__` folder.
 There is one test for each of the team member types (manager, engineer, intern) as well as one for their parent class (employee).
 You can use JEST to run the tests.
 Run 'npm test' to run all of the tests or 'npm test <specific_test_file>' to run an individual test.

 ## Questions
 Contact me at: